News, videos and more from international competitions featuring violin, viola, cello or double bass

-The violinist won the competition in Brussels in May this year, receiving €25,000, concert performances and the loan of the ‘Huggins’ Stradivarius for four years.
+The violinist won the competition in Brussels in May 2015, receiving €25,000, concert performances and the loan of the ‘Huggins’ Stradivarius for four years.

 Ji Young Lim performs Mozart's Fourth Violin Concerto at the 2015 Queen Elisabeth Music Competition in Brussels - where she took home the €25,000 first prize.